GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/14-ReplicaSets.md

         type: front-end
  ```
 #### ReplicaSet requires a selector definition when compare to Replication Controller.
+  - **`selector`** enables ReplicaSet to manage all Pods with given labels.
+Pods don't have to be created under the ReplicaSet.
+It is the main difference between ReplicaSet and ReplicationController.

   - To Create the replicaset
     ```